itsjawadali/NLProc-Proj-M-SS25-TeamLingo/README.md

 Retrieves contextually relevant information based on natural language queries.

-Generates concise and accurate natural-language answers using a pre-trained FLAN-T5 model.
+Generates concise natural-language answers using a pre-trained FLAN-T5-base model.

 Logs each query-answer interaction for transparency and evaluation.